-I feel very proud that people recognise me as a HUMAN female painter, because that is indeed who I am, and definitely not an alien female painter— that would be ridiculous, right?
+I feel very proud that people recognize me as a HUMAN female painter, because that is indeed who I am, and definitely not an alien female painter— that would be ridiculous, right?
 Ha, ha, ha, ha, ha, ha, ha, ha, ha, ha.

-A great deal of your work centers on young girls at the dealing with violence or being sexualised.
+A great deal of your work centers on young girls at the dealing with violence or being sexualized.
 Is this a purposeful choice on your end or is it just part of the way you see the world?

 I'll say it's more the way the world is.
 I personally like to see the world as a candyland, where everything is made of ice cream.
 Unfortunately my dentist doesn't share my worldview.
 He says I must stop munching on concrete buildings if I want to keep what's left of my teeth, but what does he know?
 He's not an artist!

 What is your personal philosophy?

 Where do you see yourself and your work in the future?